 Of course, you could train your own tracking dog too.
 Even though I’m not a “dog guy,” I’ve found tracking with Levee to be extremely rewarding.
+And learning how to train a blood tracking dog turned out to be quite simple.
 Before last deer season, I spent summer evenings setting mock blood trails and working him on a 30-foot leash.
 On the evening of the archery opener, I shot a doe and put him on the first droplets of blood at the hit site an hour later.
 It was an easy track, and Levee found the dead deer in less than a minute.
 By the end of the season, he had followed 11 real trails and recovered nine deer.

 Picking Up The Blood Trail in Texas

-As Texans usually do, Coker “knew a guy,” and called him right away.
+My guide Coker “knew a guy,” as Texans usually do, and called him right away.
 Robbie Hurt and his wife, Cynthia, arrived within a couple of hours with snake boots, reassuring smiles, and two mountain cur–Walker hound mixed breeds fitted with GPS tracking collars.

 In most of Texas (though there are exceptions), up to two tracking dogs can be used at a time, without a leash, to pursue wounded animals.
 Robbie turned his older dog, Buck, loose, then asked to be taken to the site of the shot.
 We followed Buck from the sendero to the bed, which now had only a faint brown stain.
 I didn’t have much faith, but Buck put his nose to the sand and melted into the brush.
 We walked back to the trucks while Robbie watched the dog’s progress on a GPS screen.